IamSebastianDev/Pangolicons/readme.md

 [![Version](https://img.shields.io/badge/version-3.1.0-informational?style=flat-square)](http://badges.mit-license.org)
 [![Size](https://img.shields.io/badge/size-71kb-informational?style=flat-square)]("")

 Pangolicons is a modern & minimal open source SVG Icon library with a simple, fully tree-shakeable API.
 You can see the Icons in action and learn more about Pangolicons [here](https://pangolicons.xyz).
+This is the project's monorepo that contains the compiler, the packages as well as the documentation site.
+The documentation below is for the main **Pangolicons** packages, you can find the documentation for the individual packages in their respective subdirectory.

 ## 🔖 Table of contents